JamieMBright/csd-library/README.md

   `plot_figure` = if this variable is defined, a figure is plotted illustrating the outcome of the select CSD method, e.g. 1;

 A summary of the different model's inputs are detailed in the below table.
-Note that the top 16 models are cloudless-sky (type 1) methodologies, and the bottom 4 are line of sight detection methodologies (type 2).
+Note that the top 17 models are cloudless-sky CSDc (type 1) methodologies, and the bottom 5 are line of sight CSDs detection methodologies (type 2).

 | Author | Abbreviation	| `zen`	| `exth`	| `ghi`	| `dni`	| `dif` | `ghics`	| `dnics`	| `difcs`	| `aod` |  `LST`
 | ---------------------| ------ |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|